-"Dividends distributed by subsidiaries" refers to the dividends that the Shareholders' Meeting of Zago S.p.A. of 27 April 2022, when approving the Financial Statements for the year ended December 31, 2021, authorised to be distributed to Ferretti S.p.A. and payment was received on 5 August 2022.
+"Dividends distributed by subsidiaries" refers to the dividends that the Shareholders' Meeting of Zago S.p.A. authorised to be distributed to Ferretti S.p.A. and payment was received on 4 August 2023.

 "Interest and other financial income" mainly includes interest accrued on current account balances and interest accrued on cash pooling current account management.